Fizan324926/HackTheBox-WritesUp/machines/Shoppy/README.md

 ### -> WEB ENUM

-go to the browser and have a look at the website’s code and in general, the website look.
+Go to the browser and have a look at the website’s code and in general, the website look.

 ![Ping](images/img(3).png?raw=true "hosts")